Write a comment

 How to soak pearl barley before cooking

-Thoroughly rinse the grains in several waters and remove any debris.
-Then transfer them to a glass container and cover with cold water so that it completely covers the grains.
-If you plan to cook porridge from pearl barley, soak it for 2-3 hours.
-For pickle soup, use the most crumbly grains, so they should be soaked in water for 5 to 12 hours.
+The soaking process does not take much effort or time.
+You need grains, a deep bowl, and drinking water.
+When choosing the container size, consider that grains swell and double in size.
+Thoroughly rinse the grains in several waters and remove debris.
+Transfer to a glass container and cover with cold water completely covering the grains.
+For porridge, soak 2-3 hours.
+For pickle soup, use the most crumbly grains — soak 5 to 12 hours.

 How long to cook pearl barley until ready

-The cooking duration of pearl barley is influenced by two factors:
+The cooking duration is influenced by two factors:

 1. Storage period.
-Fresh grains cook faster than those that have been stored for a long time.
+Fresh grains cook faster than long-stored ones.

 2. Soaking.
-The cooking process increases significantly when dry grains are added to water.
+Cooking time increases significantly when dry grains go directly into water.

-To achieve a crumbly side dish, boil the pre-soaked grains for 40 minutes from the moment of boiling; a thicker porridge takes a little longer - about 1 hour.
-Without pre-soaking, pearl barley is cooked for up to 1.5 hours, but sometimes 1 hour is sufficient.
+To achieve a crumbly side dish, boil pre-soaked grains for 40 minutes from boiling; thicker porridge takes about 1 hour.
+Without pre-soaking, pearl barley cooks up to 1.5 hours, sometimes 1 hour suffices.

 How to cook pearl barley porridge in milk